Pyrosomella

-Pyrosomella is a genus of pyrosome that is usually smaller than typical pyrosoma.
+Pyrosomella is a genus of pyrosome that is usually smaller than other pyrosoma.

 Description

-They are less than a centimeter to several meters long.
+They range from less than a centimeter to several meters long.
 They are most commonly pink but can occasionally be orange.

 Food for other organisms

-Pyrosomella(s) are often when dead, or still alive can be food for manly decapods like shrimp.
+Pyrosomella(s) are food sources for many decapods like shrimp, both when living and dead.
 When dead they can sink to the depths, and be eaten by sea cucumbers, like sea pigs.

 Habitat

 Pyrosomella(s) are native to Antarctica, Oceana, South Asia and East Asia.